2-channel AIS Receiver for the Raspberry PiDesigned by Wegmatt LLC in United States of America

-This two channel marine AIS receiver works great with OpenCPN, Kplex and other software that accepts serial data input. dAISy is also well suited for reporting local ship traffic to services like MarineTraffic.
+This two channel marine AIS receiver works great with OpenCPN, OpenPlotter, Kplex and other software that accepts serial data input. dAISy is also well suited for reporting local ship traffic to services like MarineTraffic, AISHub or MyShipTracking.

 Also check out our single channel AIS Receiver with USB connectivity.

-Note: On the Raspberry Pi 3, UART0 is occupied by the built-in Bluetooth radio.
-Bluetooth needs to be reconfigured or disabled to use the dAISy HAT.
-We recommend Raspberry Pi 2 for easy setup.
+Note: On the Raspberry Pi 3 and 4, UART0 is occupied by the built-in Bluetooth radio.
+Bluetooth may not be available when using the dAISy HAT.

 OpenCPN, an open source chart plotter and navigation software, can be used with receivers like dAISy to track ships on a map.
 Any software running on the Raspberry Pi that accepts AIS data from a serial input will work with dAISy.

-Several of our customers built chart plotters based on Raspberry Pi 2, OpenCPN and dAISy.
-A detailed write-up can be found here.
+Several of our customers built chart plotters based on Raspberry Pi, OpenCPN and dAISy.
+A detailed step-by-step recipe can be found here.

 With Kplex the Raspberry Pi can be setup as a NMEA server that distributes AIS to other devices on your network, like for example via WiFi to a navigation app running on an iPad or Android tablet.